sibears/writeups/VolgaCTF Quals 2017/troll-hunter/README.md

 Ofc our solution isn't optimal but it reflects our way to get the flag, so I believe that it can be useful.

-If you are sure that you can do it faster, we steal [app sources](./task) just btw so you can try to pwn it by yourself.
+If you are sure that you can do it faster, we steal [app sources](./task) just btw, so you can try to pwn it by yourself.